sauce44/finalProject1/front-end-react/thinkTankProject3/README.md

 # Game Plan

-Build out a functional post/comment system.
+Build out a functional team/user/post/comment schema.
 (Partially Worked) Use Authentication to give user access.
 (Partially Worked) Pretty Up The CSS.
-(Doesn't Work)
+(Partially Work)

 # Future Plans

-I want to make this website functional.
-Creating a dropdown schema for job titles, making the css actually look realistic.
+I want to make this website more functional.
+A dropdown schema for job titles that can be selected, making the css look realistic, media querys.
+Expect more by wednesday!

-# thinkTankProject3
+# thinkTankFinalProject